DOA vs Approval Matrix vs RACI: What's the Difference? (Q&A)

 A: Use each for what it's good at:

-Our recommendation: The most impactful alignment step is ensuring workflow routing rules in your ERP, procurement, and contract systems reference the same authority matrix — rather than maintaining separate approval logic that was configured independently.
+Our recommendation: The most impactful alignment step is ensuring workflow routing rules in your ERP, procurement, and contract systems reference the same authority matrix, rather than maintaining separate approval logic that was configured independently.
 This single step eliminates the most common source of authority drift.
+West Monroe's research found that 73 percent of C-Suite leaders believe halving decision cycle time would unlock at least five percent in additional revenue, a business case that directly rewards alignment.

 Q: What should be the "source of truth"?